 You can also get your Paydex score for free if you sign up for an account with Nav, a credit monitoring company that focuses on business credit.

 Business credit score calculators use a variety of scoring ranges, so the definition of a “good” score can be subjective.

 D&B offers multiple business credit scores.
 Its Paydex score, which measures payment history, ranges from 1 to 100, with higher scores reflecting better credit.
 A score of 80 to 100 means your business represents the best credit risk.

 Equifax also has multiple business credit scores, each one using different ranges and representing a different element of risk.
 In at least one of these calculators, a lower score actually means your business has had stronger payment performance.

 Equifax Business Credit Reports may also be used in business financing decisions.

-For $99.99, you can pull one Equifax report and get access to your Equifax Business Credit Risk Score and Equifax Business Failure Score.
-You can also buy your information in a bundle of five reports for $399.95, which breaks down to $79.99 each.
+For a fee, you can pull one Equifax report and get access to your Equifax Business Credit Risk Score and Equifax Business Failure Score.

 Like Equifax, Experian also offers either a one-time report and scores or the option to subscribe to ongoing monitoring.
-For $39.95, you can pull one business credit report and see your Experian business credit scores.
-For ongoing access to both your reports and scores, you can pay $179 a year.
+For a fee, you can pull one business credit report and see your Experian business credit scores.

 Monitoring your personal credit reports for information about your business credit (which can sometimes appear on both types of reports) is a great way to start building up a strong profile.
 The earlier you get started, the better your position when your business is in need.